Best Airline Credit Card Sign-Up Bonuses in December 2025

 • Insurance coverage for trip delay, trip cancellation/interruption, and lost/delayed baggage

-United recently re-launched the The New United℠ Explorer Card with a huge bonus, $400 in various travel credits, free checked bags (for two), and a shortcut to earning elite status with United.
+United recently re-launched the United℠ Explorer Card with over $500 in various travel credits, free checked bags (for two), and a shortcut to earning elite status with United.

 While United has several co-branded credit cards, including a few that are more premium, the Explorer strikes a great balance between having an affordable annual fee (that’s waived in your first year) and a ton of benefits.